 - blood contact*

 * The tests performed thus far only partially fulfill the requirements for an external communicating device as listed in Table A.1 of ISO10993-1.
 The material passed all tests for limited contact duration (<24 hours) and passed some tests for prolonged contact duration (>24 hours to 30 days).
-Therefore, at this point in evaluation, the material is not precluded from being used in an external communicating device.
+Therefore, at this point in the evaluation, the material is not precluded from being used in an external communicating device.

 † The tests performed thus far only fulfill one part of the requirements for the implantation category as listed in Table A.1 of ISO10993-1.
 The material passed all tests for tissue/bone contact with limited contact duration of < 24 hours.
-Therefore, at this point in evaluation, the material is not precluded from being used in an implant device, but a number of tests would still be required before consideration.
+Therefore, at this point in the evaluation, the material is not precluded from being used in an implant device, but a number of tests would still be required before consideration.

 Table A.1 of ISO10993-1 lists the evaluation tests required for considering the device in the three types of body contact for three contact durations.
 Because each device has its own specific processing method and must be re-evaluated and tested for biocompatibility, the set of tests we had performed for as-molded LM105 is a pre-screening and is not intended to be a comprehensive study of the alloy as a biomedical device.
 The purpose is to give potential customers confidence that a device produced with the alloy has a very strong likelihood of also passing the same set of tests.
 Please refer to the list of completed and passed tests below from Table A.1 of ISO10993-1 for as-molded LM105.